wangaijia618/reactjs-interview-questions/README.md

-# React Interview Questions & Answers
+# React Interview Questions & Answers. till34

 > Click :star:if you like the project.
 Pull Request are highly appreciated.
 Follow me [@SudheerJonna](https://twitter.com/SudheerJonna) for technical updates.